skbeh/userscript/README.md

 # NGA Redirector

-Automatically redirect NGA domains to `nga.178.com`
+Automatically redirect NGA domains to `bbs.nga.cn`

+Note:

-Note: `bbs.nga.cn` reply system temporarily unavailable.
+1. `bbs.nga.cn` comments system is temporarily unavailable.
+2. Because many pages are redirect to `bbs.nga.cn`, To prevent redirect loops, I changed the redirect domain.
+3. If they are still restrict users from viewing comments on the webside, I will give up using it.

 ## GitHub